-If an additional time check is desired, pass test current through the relay and check the time of operation.
-It is preferable to make this test at several times pick-up current at an expected operating point for the particular application.
-Phantom loads should not be used in testing induction-type relays because of the resulting distorted current wave form which produces an error in timing.
+If an additional time check is desired, pass secondary current through the relay and check the time of operation.
+It is preferable to make this at several times pick-up current at an expected operating point for the particular application.
+For the .05 to 2.5 amperes range CO-6 induction unit use the alternative test circuit in Figure 9 (page 18) as these relays are affected by a distorted waveform.
+With this connection the 25/5 amperes current transformers should be worked well below the knee of the saturation (i.e., use C 50 or better).